jonathanmorgan/context_text/README.md

                     #-- END open( activate_this ) --#

-        - assuming you named your virtualenv "sourcenet" and your django project "research", below are examples of how it all should look.
+        - assuming you named your virtualenv "context_text" and your django project "research", below are examples of how it all should look.

             - for Python 2: